inmanta/inmanta-core/docs/lsm/partial_compiles/partial_compiles.rst

     However, complex interdependencies between service instances are often an operation risk as well.
     Overly entangled services are hard to reason about, debug and fix.
     While it is possible to develop more complex topologies using the guidelines set out in :ref:`Partial Compiles<partial_compile>`, it may be preferable to simplify the service design for less interdependence.

+For more details, see :ref:`limitation section in the core documentation<partial-compiles-limitations>`

 Further Reading
 -------------------